JuliaGraphics/Luxor.jl/docs/src/tutorial/helloworld.md

     using Luxor, Colors
     end
 ```
-# The Hello World bit
+# Hello World

-Experienced Julia users and programmers fluent in other graphics systems should have no problem using Luxor by referring to the rest of the documentation.
+If you're familiar with the basics of Cairo, PostScript, Processing, or similar graphics applications, you can probably glance at these tutorials, then move on to the How To sections.

 ## What you need